COVID-19 Blind Spots

 - Mask off to eat… we keep our distance, no negotiating that.

-- Up from our desk… be it two steps or 50, we wear our mask and follow directional arrows.
+- Up from our desk… be it two steps or 50, we wear our mask.

 - We check our blind spot… we adjust.
 (Downloadable Poster)

-To prevent the spread of COVID-19, businesses and organizations must implement the public health measures and restrictions outlined in Ontario’s Roadmap to Reopen: Public Health Measures in Place and the Additional Public Health Measures for All Sectors.
+To prevent the spread of COVID-19, businesses and organizations must implement the public health measures and restrictions outlined in Ontario’s Roadmap to Reopen: Public Health Measures in Place and the Public Health Orders.